couchbase/couchbase-python-client/docs/source/api/txcouchbase.rst

 contains the API reference for how to use the ``txcouchbase`` module with Twisted.

-.. currentmodule:: txcouchbase.bucket
+.. currentmodule:: txcouchbase.cluster

-For the most part, the ``txcouchbase`` API functions like its synchronous counterpart, :class:`~couchbase_v2.bucket.Bucket`, except for its asynchronous nature.
-Where the synchronous API returns a :class:`~couchbase_core.result.Result` object, the ``txcouchbase`` API returns a :class:`Deferred` which will have its callback invoked with a result.
+For the most part, the ``txcouchbase`` API functions like its synchronous counterpart, :class:`~couchbase`, except for its asynchronous nature.
+Where the synchronous API returns a :class:`~couchbase.result.Result` object, the ``txcouchbase`` API returns a :class:`Deferred` which will have its callback invoked with a result.

-As such, we will omit the mentions of the normal key value operations, which function identially to their synchronous conterparts documented in the :class:`~couchbase_v2.bucket.Bucket` class.
+As such, we will omit the mentions of the normal key value operations, which function identially to their synchronous conterparts documented in the :class:`~couchbase.cluster.Cluster` :class:`~couchbase.bucket.Bucket`, and :class:`~couchbase.collection.Collection` classes.

-The :class:`Bucket` interface for Twisted is subclassed from the lower-level :class:`RawBucket` which returns :class:`~couchbase_core.result.AsyncResult` objects rather than `Deferred` objects.
+The :class:`TxDeferredClient` interface for Twisted is subclassed from the lower-level :class:`TxRawClient` which returns :class:`~couchbase_core.result.AsyncResult` objects rather than `Deferred` objects.
 This is largely due to performance reasons (Deferreds result in a 3x performance slowdown).

-.. class:: RawBucket
+.. class:: TxRawClientFactory.gen_raw.<locals>.TxRawClient

     .. automethod:: __init__
     .. automethod:: registerDeferred